Summary

 The path starts with the drive and includes both the workbook name and the Sheet name.
 Notice the workbook name appears enclosed in square brackets.

-Locate opening square bracket
+Locate the opening square bracket

 The location of the opening square bracket ("[") is determined like this